Aristide Briand: 1916

 In the poisonous atmosphere after the opening of the German attack at Verdun (21 February 1916), Gallieni read an angry report at the Council of Ministers on 7 March criticising Joffre's conduct of operations over the last eighteen months and demanding ministerial control, then resigned.
 He was falsely suspected of wanting to launch a military takeover of the government.
 Briand knew that publication of the report would damage morale and might bring down the government.
 Gallieni was persuaded to remain in office until a replacement had been agreed.
 General Roques was appointed after it had been ensured that Joffre had no objections.

 The first formal Allied conference met in Paris on 26 March 1916 (Italy did not participate) but initially made little impact, perhaps because Briand had vetoed the British suggestion of a permanent secretariat, or perhaps because there had been three informal sets of Anglo-French talks in the last quarter of 1915, one of which, the Chantilly meeting, had already seen strategy plans drawn up.

 Late in March 1916 Joffre and Briand blocked the withdrawal of five British divisions from Salonika.
-Briand was widely suspected of wanting to make his mistress Princess George of Greece, who was born a Bonaparte.
+Briand was widely suspected of wanting to help his mistress Princess George of Greece, who was born a Bonaparte.
 In the spring of 1916 Briand urged Sarrail to take the offensive in the Balkans to take some of the heat off Verdun, although the British, preoccupied with the upcoming Somme offensive, declined to send further troops and Sarrail's offensive that summer was not a success.
 Briand also attended the conference at Saleux on 31 May 1916 about the upcoming Anglo-French offensive on the Somme, with President Poincaré (on whose train it was held), General Foch (commander, Army Group North) and the British Commander-in-Chief General Haig.